 This is not only the best Aquarium in California, but it is one of the best I have seen anywhere.
 There are numerous exhibitions including playful sea otters and daily interactive shows.
 My kids loved watching a diver feed sharks inside a tank while speaking to us at the same time.

 4. Seal Rookery, San Simeon.

 A quick stop along the central coast but worth it for the kids reactions, is the elephant seal rookery at San Simeon.
-Situated just five minutes drive from the incredible Hearst Castle, this six mile stretch of beach has thousands of seals playing right in front of you.
+Situated just five minutes drive from the incredible Hearst Castle, this eight mile stretch of beach has 25,000 of seals playing right in front of you.

 5. Universal Studios, Hollywood, LA.